 The SDIO card is compatible with host sockets designed for SD memory cards.
-In addition, the SDIO cards can be extended to allow for external connectors, antennas etc. With the exception of the write protect switch, all SDIO cards shall meet the mechanical specifications described in the SD Physical Specification for that portion of the card that is not extended.
-The WP switch is not supported by hosts for SDIO only cards.
+In addition, the SDIO cards can be extended to allow for external connectors, antennas etc. With the exception of the write protect switch, all SDIO cards shall meet the mechanical specifications described in the Standard Size SD Card Mechanical Addendum for that portion of the card that is not extended.